-As a leader in the development of therapeutic candidates addressing immunometabolic mechanisms of action, we believe we are distinctly positioned to accelerate the discovery and development of potentially safer and more effective novel therapeutics for autoimmune diseases.
+As a leader in the development of therapeutic candidates addressing immunometabolic mechanisms of action, we believe we are distinctly positioned to advance the discovery and development of potentially safer and more effective novel therapeutics for autoimmune diseases.
 We are targeting indications characterized by high unmet clinical need, significant likelihood of success in clinical development and the ability to improve the quality of life for large patient populations.
 Our strategy consists of the following key components:

-- Maximize and capture value in our LANCE platform by discovering and developing oral therapeutics that are the first to target novel immunometabolic pathways to improve the lives of patients with autoimmune diseases.
+• Maximize and capture value in our LANCE platform by discovering and developing oral therapeutics that are the first to target novel immunometabolic pathways to improve the lives of patients with autoimmune diseases.
 We have leveraged our experience in immunology and therapeutic development, underpinned by the guidance of our clinical advisory board, to build the LANCE platform.
 We will apply our proprietary artificial intelligence, or AI, and advanced computational modeling capabilities to continue to identify novel therapeutic targets based on predictions of immunometabolic function.
 Through our LANCE platform, we have progressed BT-11 from initial discovery to an ongoing Phase 2 clinical trial in less than three years, and in a capital efficient manner.
 In addition to LANCL2, NLRX1, and PLXDC2, the LANCE platform has identified four new targets in early preclinical stages of development.
 We have led the discovery of the immunometabolic mechanisms for these three targets independently of external research and possess the capacity to internally discover novel targets.
 We intend to continue to leverage the LANCE platform to further advance a pipeline of product candidates for the treatment of autoimmune diseases.
-The LANCE platform has served and, we believe, will continue to serve in the generation of a seamless therapeutic pipeline ranging from early preclinical to lead selection to clinical development and commercialization. - Advance the development of our lead product candidate, BT-11, into Phase 3 clinical trials for the treatment of UC and CD.
-We identified LANCL2 as a critical autoimmune pathway for multiple IBD conditions and have designed BT-11 to overcome limitations of existing therapies including with respect to side effect profile, route of administration, efficacy and bridging the therapeutic gap between ASA failures and biologics.
-Based on data observed in our preclinical studies and the results of our Phase 1 clinical trials, we believe BT-11, if approved, may offer potent disease modification with favorable tolerability relative to competing injectable biologic therapeutics, as well as an added benefit of oral administration.
-We have progressed BT-11 from initial discovery to an ongoing Phase 2 clinical trial in less than three years.
-We are currently conducting a Phase 2 clinical trial of BT-11 in patients affected by mild to moderate UC in the United States and Europe and expect to report topline results in the second half of 2020.
-Following receipt of results from our ongoing Phase 2 trial, we plan to initiate a Phase 3 clinical trial in UC in the first half of 2021.
-Additionally, we plan to initiate a Phase 2 randomized, placebo-controlled, double-blind, multicenter study to evaluate the efficacy of oral BT-11 in moderate to severe CD in the first half of 2021.
+The LANCE platform has served and, we believe, will continue to serve in the generation of a seamless therapeutic pipeline ranging from early preclinical to lead selection to clinical development and commercialization.